• Documentation

 How to speed up your Jira migration

-Based on our experience with previous migrations, we’ve determined that right now, the max throughput of Jira Cloud Migration Assistant is 3,700,000 issues / 24 hours.
-That’s an estimation and may vary depending on your environment.
+Based on our experience with previous enterprise migrations, we’ve determined that right now, the average throughput of Jira Cloud Migration Assistant is 3,700,000 issues / 24 hours.
+That’s an estimation of average throughput and may vary depending on your environment.
+It may be possible to achieve over 2-3x throughput over the average if you apply the optimizations described on this page.
+In some migrations, we’ve observed throughput as high as 14 million issues / 24 hours.

 Factors that can slow down the migration